MartinKolarik/ractive-render/README.md

 # ractive-render

-A simple way to use Ractive.js with (not only) Express.
+A simple way to render Ractive templates on node.js.

 ## Installation